Veri-Q/veri-q.github.io/publications/index.md

 <td class="bibtexitem">
 Mingsheng Ying, Shenggang Ying, and Xiaodi Wu.
  Invariants of quantum programs: characterisations and generation.
- In Giuseppe Castagna and Andrew&nbsp;D. Gordon, editors, <em>Proceedings of the 44th ACM SIGPLAN Symposium on Principles of Programming Languages, POPL 2017, Paris, France, January 18-20, 2017</em>, pages 818&ndash;832.
+ In <em>Proceedings of the 44th ACM SIGPLAN Symposium on Principles of Programming Languages, POPL 2017</em>, pages 818&ndash;832.
 ACM, 2017.
 [&nbsp;<a href="http://dx.doi.org/10.1145/3009837.3009840">DOI</a>&nbsp;|
 <a href="https://doi.org/10.1145/3009837.3009840">http</a>&nbsp;]